Skip to main content

 5Frameworks

-Three commands.
 Native speed.

 pip install timber-compiler

-timber load model.json --name fraud-detector
+timber load fraud_model.json --name fraud-detector

 timber serve fraud-detector

-# Query it
+# Query either way

 curl http://localhost:11434/api/predict \